 - Evaluate existing zoning ordinances for local and community agriculture-related policies to ensure they do not create regulatory barriers to self-sufficiency of grown foods. - Support the preservation of prime agricultural and forest land.
 Prime land has the potential to sequester significant amounts of carbon and also provides local economic and food security benefits.
 Assess the suitability of suburban backyards to support home-scale agriculture by reviewing underlying pre-development soils maps and/or reducing manicured lawn area.
 (APA, 2020.
 P. 28, D.8.4). - Support the creation and retention of both local and regional food producers.
 The consumption of locally or regionally produced food reduces GHG emissions and food waste associated with transporting food, supports biodiversity within the region, and adds to the regional economy.
-However, zoning ordinances may require revisions to better

-- allow local production, such as via urban gardens or rooftop gardens.
+However, zoning ordinances may require revisions to better allow local production, such as via urban gardens or rooftop gardens.
 The "upcycling" of food waste to create new food products will also be an emerging theme with high-impact potential.
 (APA, 2020.
-P. 28, D.8.5). - Support sustainable agricultural practices.
+P. 28, D.8.5).

+- Support sustainable agricultural practices.
 Support the preservation of prime farmland soils and local food production to protect farmland and reduce food transportation and associated GHG emissions.
 Encourage agricultural practices that reduce potable water consumption, harmful air emissions, and polluted runoff while increasing the carbon sequestration capacity of soils.
-These practices include planting cover crops, using no-till farming techniques, adding organic material to soil (crop residues, biosolids, compost), planting more deep-rooted perennial crops, and limiting the use of chemical fertilizers, herbicides, and pesticides which disrupt natural soil processes.
+These practices include planting cover crops, using no-till farming techniques, adding organic material to soil (crop residues, biosolids, compost), planting more deeprooted perennial crops, and limiting the use of chemical fertilizers, herbicides, and pesticides which disrupt natural soil processes.
 (APA, 2020.
-P. 18, C.1.5).
+P. 18, C.1.5). - Supporting opportunities for sale of local food at farmers markets will further help local food producers economically while keeping the carbon footprint of food acquisition down.